add2cal/timezones-ical-library/Readme.md

 # Add to Calendar TimeZones iCal Library

-The tool to convert the [IANA (formerly Olson) timezone database files](http://www.iana.org/time-zones) into VTIMEZONE files compatible with the iCalendar specification (RFC2445).
+The tool to convert the [IANA (formerly Olson) timezone database files](http://www.iana.org/time-zones) into VTIMEZONE blocks, compatible with the iCalendar specification (RFC2445).

 It is based on the awesome tool by Damon Chaplin ([github.com/libical/vzic](https://github.com/libical/vzic)), but only provides the VTIMEZONE part to easily put this into any other iCal generator (like the [add-to-calendar-button](https://github.com/add2cal/add-to-calendar-button)).
 It is built to be used standalone or as JavaScript module, hosted as npm package.